ansible-collections/amazon.aws/README.md

 ## Ansible version compatibility

-Tested with the Ansible Core >= 2.12.0 versions, and the current development version of Ansible.
-Ansible Core versions before 2.12.0 are not supported.
+Tested with the Ansible Core >= 2.13.0 versions, and the current development version of Ansible.
+Ansible Core versions prior to 2.13.0 are not supported.

-Use amazon.aws 4.x.y if you are using Ansible 2.9 or Ansible Core 2.10.

 ## Python version compatibility